pnnl/ruleset-checking-tool/docs/section11/Rule_11-9.md

 **Rule ID:** 11-9

-**Rule Description:** "The baseline system must be sized according to Standard 90.1 2019, Section 7.4.1."
+**Rule Description:** The baseline system must be sized according to Standard 90.1 2019, Section 7.4.1.

 **Rule Assertion:** UNDETERMINED / NOT_APPLICABLE